-There are several types of broadband connection available.
+There are several types of broadband connections available.
 The location of your business may determine the type of connection you can access.

 ADSL (asymmetric digital subscriber line)